Toggle high contrast

 Published date

-As long as you are an employee, and you have been working continuously for your employer for at least 26 weeks, you have the right to make a request to work flexibly, and for your employer to consider that request.
+So long as you are an employee, you have the right to make a request for flexible working, and your employer must consider that request.

-Your employer may offer better rights on flexible working, beyond the statutory minimum regime.
-Improving benefits and entitlements to flexible working has been a priority for unions, so if you work for an organisation that recognises unions you are very likely to have access to more generous flexible working rights.
+Improving entitlements to flexible working has been a priority for unions, so if you work for an organisation that recognises a union you may have more generous flexible working rights.
+For example, there may be no limit on the number of requests you can make, so that you can request a different working pattern if your family’s needs change.
 You should check your contract of employment and other documents, such as your staff handbook, to find out your entitlement with your current employer.

 Note: This content is provided as general background information and should not be taken as legal advice or financial advice for your particular situation.
 Make sure to get individual advice on your case from your union, a source on our free help page or an independent financial advisor before taking any action.